 The Chernobyl nuclear power plant’s number four reactor exploded on 26 April 1986, sending a radioactive cloud across much of Europe.
 Following the explosion, radioactivity with an intensity equivalent to 500 of the bombs that destroyed Hiroshima at the end of World War II was measured in the atmosphere.

-In 2005, the International Atomic Energy Agency (IAEA) and World Health Organization (WHO) reported that 56 people died directly from the incident, mainly accident workers.
+In 2005, the International Atomic Energy Agency (IAEA) and World Health Organisation (WHO) reported that 56 people died directly from the incident, mainly accident workers.
 They estimated another 4,000 deaths among workers and local residents.

-The power station is still seen by critics as a time bomb, and work was carried out ever since to try and make the site safe.
+The power station is still seen by critics as a time bomb, and work has been carried out ever since the explosion to try and make the site safe.
 The Ukrainian Government initiated a long-term plan to protect the Chernobyl shelter from radiation.

 Following the 1986 accident, the number four reactor at Chernobyl was encased in a giant concrete ‘sarcophagus’ to prevent further leakage of radioactive material.
 Hundreds of thousands of mobilised soldiers and civilian experts constructed the sarcophagus above the destroyed reactor, and the plant was re-opened in late 1986.
-A huge fire in the second reactor led to its closure in 1991, and in 1996, the number one reactor was shut down as it had reached the end of its life-span.
+A huge fire in the second reactor led to its closure in 1991, and in 1996, the number one reactor was shut down as it had reached the end of its lifespan.

 After two months, EKOR exceeded the longevity of all previously applied materials, which degraded rapidly in the severe-radiation environment and lost isolation effectiveness.